 In the first part of this series, let's learn how to register a custom plugin with Mautic.

-Here I am assuming you have ready-to-use Mautic development instance.
+Here I am assuming you have ready-to-use Mautic plugin development instance.

 We should tell Mautic the name, description, and authors of the new custom integration plugin.